Similar Scale-invariant Behaviors between Soft Gamma-ray Repeaters and An Extreme Epoch from FRB 121102: Scale-invariance in SGRs

 The magnetar research group at Sabanc{\i} University has constructed an online database of magnetar bursts detected by the RXTE between 1996 and 2011, which can be visited at \href{http://magnetars.sabanciuniv.edu}{http://magnetars.sabanciuniv.edu}.
 This database contains 924 bursts from SGR 1806--20, representing the largest sample for a single observation.
 The trigger time, total counts, peak counts, and duration of each burst are available in the database.

-For SGR J1935+2154, the bursts observed by the Gamma-ray Burst Monitor onboard the Fermi satellite during the source's six active episodes from 2014 to 2020 are used \citep{2020ApJ...893..156L,2020ApJ...902L..43L}.
+For SGR J1935+2154, the bursts observed by the Gamma-ray Burst Monitor (GBM) onboard the Fermi satellite during the source's six active episodes from 2014 to 2020 are used \citep{2020ApJ...893..156L,2020ApJ...902L..43L}.
 The number of bursts is 260.
 The available information for each burst include trigger time, fluence, and duration, but not peak flux.

+The 924 bursts from SGR 1806--20 were all observed with the RXTE/Proportional Counter Array (PCA), and the 260 bursts from SGR J1935+2154 were all observed with the Fermi/GBM.
+These two instruments are different in numerous ways, including energy passband, sensitivity, background level, etc. The comparison of total counts detected with a pointing instrument, RXTE/PCA (effectively sensitive to 3--30 keV photons) to fluences of an all-sky monitor, GBM (8--200 keV) has to be handled with care.
+A conversion factor between each PCA count and GBM fluence, in principle, has to be determined \citep{1999ApJ...526L..93G,2000ApJ...532L.121G,2001ApJ...558..228G}.
+On the other hand, since we are interest in the statistical distribution of the total count differences at different time intervals (see more below), the difference between two PAC counts may be approximated as the difference between two GBM fluences.

-Note that the adopted durations of all bursts from both SGR 1806--20 and SGR J1935+2154 were determined by Bayesian block algorithm.
-We estimate the waiting time between two adjacent bursts through $\Delta t=t_{i+1}-t_{i}$, where $t_{i+1}$ and $t_{i}$ are the trigger times of the $(i+1)$-th and $i$-th bursts, respectively.
+The adopted durations of all bursts from both SGR 1806--20 and SGR J1935+2154 were determined by a Bayesian block algorithm, but the sensitivity of detecting instruments are expected to affect the resulting duration distributions.
+Thus, there is a caveat that the comparison of the PDFs of the duration differences between SGR 1806--20 and SGR J1935+2154 may be affected by the sensitivity of different instruments.
+Note that \cite{2017ChPhC..41f5104C} studied the statistical properties of a sample of 384 SGR J1550--5418 bursts detected with the Fermi/GBM.
+With the same detecting instrument, the duration comparison between SGR J1935+2154 and SGR J1550--5418 would be credible.
+Here we estimate the waiting time between two adjacent bursts through $\Delta t=t_{i+1}-t_{i}$, where $t_{i+1}$ and $t_{i}$ are the trigger times of the $(i+1)$-th and $i$-th bursts, respectively.
 As both SGR 1806--20 and SGR J1935+2154 consist of several isolated epochs, we discard the waiting time between the last burst of a certain epoch and the first burst of the next epoch.